-- Monographs
+- \ Monographs

-- Chapter in Books
+- \ Chapter in Books

-- Books Edited: 01
+- \ Books Edited: 01

-- Books with ISBN/ISSN numbers with details of publishers: NIL
+- \ Books with ISBN/ISSN numbers with details of publishers: NIL

-- Citation Index
+- \ Citation Index

-- SNIP
+- \ SNIP

-- SJR
+- \ SJR

-- Impact factor
+- \ Impact factor

-- h-index
+- \ h-index

-- 20. Areas of consultancy and income generated: - 21.
-Faculty as members in - a) National committees b) International Committees c) Editorial Boards.
-NIL - 22.
-Student projects: NIL - a) Percentage of students who have done in-house projects including inter departmental/programme: NIL - b) Percentage of students placed for projects in organizations outside the institution i.e.in Research laboratories/Industry/ other agencies: NIL - 23.
-Awards / Recognitions received by faculty and students: NIL - 24.
-List of eminent academicians and scientists / visitors to the department: Visitors list provided in Page No. 68-69. - 25.
-Seminars/ Conferences/Workshops organized & the source of funding - a) National: Organized one National Semibnar, Funded by UGC - b) International
+- 20. Areas of consultancy and income generated:

+- 21. Faculty as members in

+- a) National committees b) International Committees c) Editorial Boards.
+NIL

+- 22. Student projects: NIL

+- a) Percentage of students who have done in-house projects including inter departmental/programme: NIL

+- b) Percentage of students placed for projects in organizations outside the institution i.e.in Research laboratories/Industry/ other agencies: NIL

+- 23. Awards / Recognitions received by faculty and students: NIL

+- 24. List of eminent academicians and scientists / visitors to the department: Visitors list provided in Page No. 68-69.

+- 25. Seminars/ Conferences/Workshops organized & the source of funding - a) National: Organized one National Semibnar, Funded by UGC - b) International

 A UGC sponsored National Seminar was organized by the department of Economics on "Micro-finance in North East India" in collaboration with Suraksha, an NGO of Nitaipukhuri on 19th and 20th of March 2013.
-Resource Persons who graced the occasions were Dr. Soundarjya Borbora, IIT Guwahati, Raficuz Zaman, VC, Rajiv Gandhi University of Cooperative Management, Sivasagar, Prof. N.Roy, Rajiv Gandhi University, Arunanchal Pradesh.
+Resource Persons who graced the occasions were Dr. Soundarjya Borbora, IIT Guwahati, Raficuz Zaman, VC, Rajiv Gandhi University of Cooperative Management, Sivasagar, Prof. N.Roy, Rajiv Gandhi University, Itanagar, Arunanchal Pradesh.

-Name of the Applications Selected Enroll ed Pass
+Name of the Applications Selected Enrol led Pass

 Course/programme received percentage

 (refer question no. M F

 4)

-,

-Economics (non- 03 03 1 2
+Economics (non- 03 03 1 2 Provided in

-major)
+major) the yearwise

-Economics (Major) 06 06 5 1
+Economics (Major) 06 06 5 1 departmental

+profile